Haefliger cohomology of complete Riemannian foliations: Introduction

-We will illustrate the main results in this article by applying them to Lie foliations.
-Let $G$ be a connected Lie group.
-Recall that a foliation is called a $G$-Lie foliation if its holonomy pseudogroup is equivalent to the pseudogroup on $G$ generated by the right action of a subgroup of $G$.
-Clearly a $G$-Lie foliation is always Riemannian.
-We can construct typical $G$-Lie foliations with dense leaves as follows: Let $H$ be a connected Lie group.
-Let $\Gamma$ be a torsion-free lattice of $G \times H$.
-Let $p_{1} : G \times H \to G$ be the first projection.
-We assume that $p_{1}(\Gamma)$ is dense in $G$.
-Let $M= \Gamma \backslash G \times H$ and $\F_{\Gamma}$ the foliation of $M$ whose lift to $G \times H$ is the foliation defined by the fibers of $p_{1}$.
-It is easy to see that holonomy pseudogroup of $(M,\F_{\Gamma})$ is equivalent to the pseudogroup on $G$ generated by the right action of $p_{1}(\Gamma)$, namely, $(M,\F_{\Gamma})$ is a $G$-Lie foliation.
-Here the leaves of $(M,\F_{\Gamma})$ are dense by the density of $p_{1}(\Gamma)$ in $G$ (see~\cite[Proposition~4.2]{Molino1988}).
-A number of such examples are known, in particular, in the case where $G$ and $H$ are semisimple.
-For example, we can construct an example from an irreducible lattice (see~\cite{Johnson1984}).
-In the case of $G=H=\SL(2;\RR)$, we can take $\Gamma$ so that $\Gamma \cong p_{1}(\Gamma) \cong \SL(2;\ZZ[\sqrt{2}])$.
+We will illustrate our main results with Lie foliations.
+Let $G$ be a simply connected Lie group.
+A foliation on a closed manifold is a $G$-Lie foliation if and only if its holonomy pseudogroup is equivalent to the pseudogroup $\H_{\Gamma}$ on $G$ generated by the left action of a subgroup $\Gamma$ of $G$.
+A $G$-Lie foliation is always Riemannian.
+Here we consider a complete $G$-Lie foliation $\F$ on a manifold $M$.
+Its holonomy pseudogroup is equivalent to $\H_{\Gamma}$ for a subgroup $\Gamma$ of $G$, and by \cite{Fedida1972}, we obtain the following data: \begin{itemize} \item a homomorphism $\hol : \pi_{1}M \to G$ such that $\hol(\pi_{1}M)=\Gamma$ and \item a submersion $\dev : \widetilde{M} \to G$ \end{itemize} with an equivariant condition $\dev(\gamma \cdot x)= \hol (\gamma) \dev (x)$ for $\forall x \in \widetilde{M}$, $\forall \gamma \in \pi_{1}M$, where $\widetilde{M}$ is the universal cover of $M$.
+It is easy to see that we can recover the foliation $\F$ by taking quotient of the foliation on $\widetilde{M}$ whose leaves are the fibers of $\dev$.
+As we will see in Sections \ref{sec:4} and \ref{sec:6} of this paper, the computation of the Haefliger cohomology of complete Riemannian foliations can be reduced to the case of minimal $G$-Lie foliations.
+The group $\Gamma = \hol(\pi_{1}M)$ is called the {\em holonomy group} of $(M,\F)$.
+It is easy to see that $\F$ is minimal if and only if its holonomy group is dense in $G$.

-The computation of the reduced Haefliger cohomology and the basic cohomology of $G$-Lie foliations with dense leaves is elementary (see Section~\ref{sec:dp}).
-But, it was difficult to compute the Haefliger cohomology, even though the holonomy pseudogroups are described in a simple way.
-Masa and Dom\'{i}nguez used Sarkaria's diffusion operator for this purpose, and no elementary computation is not known, as far as the author knows.
-The Molino's structure theory says that the computation of the Haefliger cohomology can be reduced to the case of $G$-Lie foliations with dense leaves.
-So these are the essential cases.

-Here we will apply main results in this article to Lie foliations.
-Let $\mg$ be the Lie algebra consisting of right invariant vector fields on $G$.
-Let $M$ be a manifold with a $G$-Lie foliation $\F$ with dense leaves and a flat vector bundle $(\E,\nabla)$.
-Since such $(M,\F)$ is clearly complete and uniform, Corollary~\ref{thm:dfol} is specialized to the following (see also Lemma~\ref{lem:lied}). \begin{cor} We have $H^{\bt}_{c}(\Tr \F;\E) \cong H_{\bt}(\mg; \E_{0}) \cong H^{\bt}(\mg; \E_{0}^{*})^{*}$, where $\E_{0}$ is the space of basic sections of $\E$ on $M$ which naturally admits the structure of a $\mg$-module. \end{cor} Corollary~\ref{cor:inv} in this case directly follows from Corollary~\ref{cor:Lie} and the Poincar\'{e} duality of Lie algebra cohomology (see~\cite[Theorem~6.10]{Knapp1988}), where $\P$ corresponds to $\det \mg$.